tutts/google-sites-markdown/README.md

 # Google Sites Markdown

-As Google Sites doesn't support Tables or Markdown, this script allows you to write Markdown inside a HTML snippet, and reducing the amount of verbosity and styling HTML introduces, to make HTML snippets easier to read.
+As Google Sites doesn't support Tables or Markdown, this script allows you to write Markdown inside a HTML snippet within Google Sites.
+This reduces the amount of verbosity and styling HTML introduces, and making it easier to read.

 ## Usage